TheWisker/Shikai/README.md

 On the odd case that the demo or the theme itself only loads the backgrounds or does not load the settings, it is most probably due to a recent update that contains changes to the settings JSON structure.
-This can be fixed manually, looking at the errors in the developer console, and manually adding the missing keys and values, or easier by deleting the page localStorage.
+This can be fixed manually, looking at the errors in the developer console, and manually adding the missing keys and values, or easier by [deleting the page's localStorage](https://intercom.help/scoutpad/en/articles/3478364-how-to-clear-local-storage-of-web-browser).

 <h2 align="center">Author</h2>
 <div align="center">